 - 9 / Strong Gale / 47-54 mph: slight structural damage (chimney pots and slates removed)

 - 10 / Whole Gale / 55-63 mph: seldom experienced inland; trees uprooted; considerable structural damage

 - 11 / Storm / 64-73 mph: very rarely experienced; accompanied by widespread damage

 - 12 / Tornado or Hurricane / 74+ mph: devastation

+Warning!
 Any injury on a mountain is potentially life-threatening.
 In cold weather, once you stop moving, it only takes a few minutes for hypothermia to set in.
 Pretty quickly you’ll enter the zone of mental confusion and bad decision-making which sets you up to spiral into life-threatening danger.

-If you do plan to hike in high winds or windy conditions, make sure to bring trekking poles.
+If you plan to hike in high winds or windy conditions, make sure to bring trekking poles.
 They’re a great help in maintaining balance.